 - 2 tbsp.
 Mrs Balls Chutney

-- Mix the spice into the meat so that it is all covered.
-Put the bowl of meat in the fridge for 4 hours.
+- Mix the biltong spice into the meat so that all the meat is covered.
+Put the bowl of meat in the fridge for 4 hours

-- Hang the meat in a biltong box and make sure that none of the pieces touches each other.
-Leave for three days.
+- Hang the meat in a biltong box and make sure that none of the pieces touches each other

-I hope you enjoy my recipes, I use them at home to make tong for my family.
-Please reach and ask any questions about the recipes or if you would like help making it at home.
+I hope you enjoy my recipes, Please reach and ask any questions about the recipes or if you would like help making biltong at home.